Skip to Main Content

 • Whittemore and Knafl (2005) make suggestions to address drawbacks and inconsistencies related to combining empirical and theoretical reports.

-• As you plan your review, check prospective journals’ instructions for authors to see if they have guidelines for integrative reviews.
+• As you plan your review, also check prospective journals’ author instructions to see if they have guidelines for integrative reviews.